erithmetic/erica.works/_posts/2024-03-13-programming-the-multiverse-part-2.markdown

 ![A logical NOT gate symbol](../images/multiverse-part-2/not-gate.png)

 This logical gate transforms a single bit, 0 into a 1 or a 1 into a 0.
 It's one of the basic building blocks of every CPU and computing device.
-Bits are combined to represent bytes of data which ultimately represent numbers and characters.

 ### AND Gate: